Fact #1: Over 22 million women in the United States have been raped in their lifetime. (National Intimate Partner and Sexual Violence Survey 2010)

 Fact #18: 93% of juvenile sexual assault victims know their attacker.
 34.2% of attackers were family members and 58.7 were acquaintances.
 (U.S. Bureau of Justice Statistics.
 Sexual Assault of Young Children as Reported to Law Enforcement 2000.)

-Fact #19: The National College Women Sexual Victimization Study estimated that between 1 in 4 and 1 in 5 college women experience completed or attempted rape during their college years (Fisher 2000).
+Fact #19: The Campus Sexual Assault Study estimated that between 1 in 4 and 1 in 5 college women experience completed or attempted rape during their college years (National Institute of Justice 2007).

 Fact #21: About one-third of female murder victims ages 12 or older are killed by an intimate partner.
 (Department of Justice 2007)